3.3 - Improve the discoverability and accessibility of government data: Archived records

 In 2016/17 the Archives hosted 5.6 million visits to online and onsite programs and services with 4.7 million records accessed online or onsite.

 - Facing Two Fronts: the fight for respect telling the stories of Indigenous service personnel and their fight for social justice.
+Digital exhibition displayed at Archives’ East Block and Darwin offices.

 - The upgraded Destination: Australia: Sharing our post war migrant stories was launched on 8 May 2017.
 The upgrade, which has generated much positive feedback, has facilitated increased public engagement with the Archives’ extensive collection of photographs which document the arrival and settlement of post war migrants.

 Through its network of consultative forums in each capital city, and the planned redevelopment of its corporate website the Archives is refocussing its public engagement mechanisms to further encourage public input into decisions about the proactive release of records in the Archives collection.
-Activities for raising awareness of the Archives’ commitments and review of their progress by the stakeholders are planned for early 2018.

 Government: All Australian Government departments are required to participate in implementation of the Digital Continuity 2020 policy.